2020 Sakhir Grand Prix: Race report

 When the safety car ended on lap 69, the top four drivers were under threat from Russell, who was the only driver among them on fresh tyres.
 Russell was able to pass Bottas, Stroll and Ocon, in that order, by lap 73, putting him in second position, chasing Pérez for the lead of the race.
 Bottas dropped to ninth on his worn hard tyres, passed by Russell, Sainz, Ricciardo, Albon and Daniil Kvyat on fresher mediums.
 On lap 78, Russell's car suffered a rear left tyre puncture, forcing him to pit yet again for a new set of tyres.
-Emerging in 14th position, Russell was able to fight back up to ninth on his new soft tyres in the closing laps to earn his first World Drivers' Championship points, and a point for the fastest lap of the race, Russell's fastest lap of 55.404 seconds was the first sub-60 second fastest race lap in the sport's 70-year history, beating the record for shortest fastest race lap duration of 1:00.00 set by Jody Scheckter at the 1974 French Grand Prix.
+Emerging in 14th position, Russell was able to fight back up to ninth on his new soft tyres in the closing laps to earn his first World Drivers' Championship points, and a point for the fastest lap of the race.
+Russell's fastest lap of 55.404 surpassed the record for shortest fastest race lap duration of 1:00.00 set by Jody Scheckter at the 1974 French Grand Prix.
 Pérez won the Grand Prix for Racing Point, the first victory of his 190-race career.
 He was followed by Ocon in second, while Stroll in the other Racing Point completed the podium.
 As of 2021, this is Racing Point's only win as a constructor and as a legal entity.
 Of the team's predecessors, Jordan Grand Prix last won a race at the 2003 Brazilian Grand Prix.
 Pérez was the first Mexican Formula One driver to win a race since Pedro Rodríguez at the 1970 Belgian Grand Prix.
 Ocon achieved his first Formula One podium.
 Racing Point's double-podium finish gave them 40 points and moved them back up into third in the Constructors' Championship, after it had lost that position to McLaren in the previous race.
 Regarding the lap 63 pit stop for Russell, the stewards concluded that only a monetary fine for Mercedes was necessary for the errors on Russell's car.